Communication Tips

 Communication tips for video and voice calls

-• If on a video call, make sure you are in a well lit area but don’t sit with a source of light behind you.
+• Make sure you are in a well lit area but don’t sit with a source of light behind you.
 This can put your face into shadow and make it harder for someone to lipread.

 • Face the camera and don’t cover your mouth while speaking.